Tlhaku/BasaGas/README.md

 BasaGasTemplate is a starter project for Basa Gas, a last-mile LPG delivery service.
 It provides a marketing website and a simple web app to place LPG refill orders.
 The template uses [Express](https://expressjs.com/) and static HTML files.

+The marketing site now includes a pricing page and placeholder login and dashboard pages to demonstrate navigation.

 ## Prerequisites
 - [Node.js](https://nodejs.org/) (version 18 or later recommended)